 Britepaths' Collect for Kids Back to School Program partners with Fairfax County's Collect for Kids initiative to purchase and distribute school supplies to the schools it serves at a significant discount.
 During July and August, Britepaths collects financial donations, backpacks and scientific calculators to assist students in the Fairfax High School and Justice High School pyramids, and other Fairfax County Public Schools where a need is identified and a partnership is made.
 Britepaths works with FCPS to determine the school pyramids it will assist early in the year and contacts and provides applications to social workers or counselors in schools in those pyramids in the spring.
 Britepaths then orders supplies for those schools based on the orders that have been placed by social workers and distributes supplies to the schools in mid-August.
 The partner schools distribute the supplies to students that they identify as having need.
 Britepaths does not distribute supplies directly to families.

 Britepaths' Holiday Program seeks to assist low-income individuals and families throughout the Fairfax County area with Thanksgiving and December holiday meals and gifts for children (under 18) for the December holidays.
-Britepaths' Holiday Assistance List for 2020 is Closed.
+The majority of families served through this program are referred by social workers and counselors at our FCPS Partner Schools.
+More Information about Britepaths' 2021 Holiday Assistance program will be available in fall 2021.